 Let’s say you found your dream home.
 After you agreed on a purchase price, you go to the bank to borrow money for the mortgage.
 Before the bank gives you a loan, they will want to make sure the price you agreed to pay for the house is close enough to its actual worth.

-Btw, home appraisals are also relevant before selling a house to estimate a proper asking price.
+Home appraisals are also relevant before selling a house to estimate a proper asking price.
 You may also get an appraisal if you’re seeking to appeal your property tax amount in court.

 What happens after the home appraisal?

 If the appraisal price is equal to or higher than the price you agreed to pay, you’re on the road to homeownership.
 That was quick!

 However, if the appraisal comes in significantly lower than what you planned to pay for the house, your bank will have some questions.

 If this happens, you’ll probably want to speak with the person selling the house and negotiate the property price down.